VinSpee/vinspee.me/pages/index.md

 My name is [Vince Speelman](http://facebook.com/vinspee) I'm a front-end developer from Detroit, Michigan that loves moving the web forward.
 My weapons of choice are CSS, HTML, and JavaScript.
 I also love pre-processors (Sass, CoffeeScript) good tools (Vim, TMUX, Git, LiveReload), and people who care.

 I'm all about responsive web design, unwavering semantics, and modular code.
-I've created experiences for [multi-billion dollar financial institutions](http://myql.com), [teen pop idols](http://allisimpson.com), [anti-bullying movements](http://cl.ly/image/08333O320w0L), [government organizations](http://www.ptacsofmichigan.org/), and [musical revolutions](http://dribbble.com/vinspee/projects/131382-EHM).
+I've created [responsive web apps for multi-billion dollar financial institutions](http://myql.com), [social communities for teen pop idols](http://allisimpson.com), [socially aware movements for anti-bullying campaigns](http://cl.ly/image/08333O320w0L), [accessible sites for government organizations](http://www.ptacsofmichigan.org/), and [platforms for musical revolutions](http://dribbble.com/vinspee/projects/131382-EHM).

 I [ship code outside of my day job](https://github.com/VinSpee) and I [fight for what's right](https://github.com/quickenloans) inside of it.
 User experience is *king*.
 Accesibility and interoperability must not be an afterthought.
 Progressive enhancement is a mantra.